tam-borine/GEExarray/README.md

 # Set up Google Cloud Storage (GCS)

 As currently GEE exports only to Google Drive and Google Cloud Storage, we will need to use the latter as an intermediary for now.
-Ensure you have done the following:

-1. Get an account with [GCS](https://cloud.google.com/storage/) and create a project and buckets for your data.
+Ensure you have an account with [GCS](https://cloud.google.com/storage/) and create a project and buckets for your data.
-2. Download a `.json` credentials file for authenticating, as [specified here](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually) .

 # Using GEEXarray